Atlas-OS/docs/.github/CONTRIBUTING.md

 **Read here first:** https://docs.atlasos.net/contributions

 Thank you for being invested in helping out AtlasOS and our documentation.
-This is amazingly useful to us and we appreciate it a lot!
+This is amazingly useful to us, and we appreciate it a lot!

-Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Read our [Code of Conduct](https://github.com/Atlas-OS/.github/blob/main/profile/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 ## How to use Markdown and MkDocs